 - E-mail – In the post-COVID world, e-mail is the gold standard for communication.
 Actually, it was before, too… If you could get voters to give you permission to e-mail them, that was big.
 Now, even more so.
 Try to compile an e-mail list, and then use it to keep people up-to-date on your campaign.
 Don’t overwhelm them – just offer value throughout the year, and especially a reminder to vote at the end (with info on the various ways to do so).
 Also – use a service, so you have the record-keeping that comes along with it (we swear by Constant Contact).

 - Walking Around Neighborhoods, But Not Knocking on Doors – So, we know that not everyone wants someone knocking on their door right now, creating a real handcuff for local candidates.
-But once the nice weather hits and people start heading outside, there will be nothing wrong with walking neighborhoods and waving hello, catching people outside, and even striking up a conversation from a distance.
+But as the nice weather hits and people start heading outside, there will be nothing wrong with walking neighborhoods and waving hello, catching people outside, and even striking up a conversation from a distance.
 Remember, the goal is to talk to as many people as possible.

 - “Living Room Coffees” – We’ve always been a big believer in a candidate having an influencer who supports them setting up a breakfast or afternoon cocktail at their home for a dozen friends, to give the candidate a few minutes to meet everyone and present their platform (and maybe even raise a few bucks).
 Well, there’s nothing that says that can’t be done virtually.
 In fact, as many of us are learning, it’s much easier and less time-consuming to do virtual calls.
 Ask your biggest supporters if they’d be willing to gather 10 friends virtually for 20 minutes to talk about your community and the upcoming campaign.
 Easy.